Flattery: A crime that is not in the past

 How to defend against usury

-- Consult the experts: However, in many situations prevention is not possible and if you are in a situation where you have doubts about the legality or fairness of a contract, consult a lawyer.
+In many situations, however, prevention is not possible and if you find yourself in a situation where you have doubts about the legality or fairness of a contract, consult a lawyer.
 He or she will be able to tell if it is really usury and can guide you through the whole process of proving usury.
-In addition, if the contract does not correspond to usury, he or she can save you considerable legal fees.

-- File a criminal complaint: if you come to the conclusion (preferably after consulting a lawyer) that your contract does indeed amount to usury as described above, you can file a criminal complaint against the creditor.
-Gather all documents and contracts you have with the lender and record all communications with the loan shark, including emails, text messages, letters and phone calls.
-If you have witnesses who can corroborate the loan shark’s practices, secure their statements.
-Then contact an attorney to file the actual criminal complaint.
-As a victim, you have special procedural rights that are good to know.
+If you conclude (preferably after consulting a lawyer) that your contract does indeed amount to usury as described above, you can file a criminal complaint against the creditor.
+Gather all the documents and contracts you have with the lender and also record all communications with the loan shark, including emails, text messages, letters and phone calls.

 Summary